Hydration is the cornerstone of success for triathletes.

 The need to understand, implement, and master hydration strategies.

-We’ll cover the scientific basis of dehydration, distinguish between the risks of overhydration and underhydration, and discuss the critical role of electrolytes.
+We’ll cover the scientific basis of dehydration and sweat rate, distinguish between the risks of overhydration and underhydration, and discuss the critical role of electrolytes.

 This article will equip you with the information to make hydration training work for you.

-Let’s dive into the science of dehydration and the effects it can have on triathlon performance.
+Let’s dive into the science of dehydration and the effects it can have on your athletic performance.

 Dehydration is not a triathlete’s ally.